Post by Graveyardbride on Jul 29, 2016 7:09:03 GMT -5

 She too, died years ago, but still lives inside the walls.

-The hotel's history goes back to the early 1900s when it was constructed as an office building for denim pioneers, the Cone Brothers.
+The hotel’s history goes back to the early 1900s when it was constructed as an office building for denim pioneers, the Cone Brothers.
 One morning, the corpse of a man named Philip, an accountant for the brothers, was discovered in an alley next to the building.
 His death remains a mystery to this day.
 There were rumors he committed suicide and that a piece of piano wire was found stuck in his throat.
 But Dan Riedel, owner of Carolina History and Haunts, tells a different tale: “It’s believed he uncovered something in the company, possibly embezzlement.
 Philip was strangulated to death with piano wire that was cut out of the piano in the lobby of the building.
-It was followed by then throwing his body out of the window in the alleyway.
+It was followed by them throwing his body out of the window in the alleyway.
 It is said Philip never left the Biltmore and that his ghost haunts hotel guests, particularly females,” he added.
 “It’s possible he may have been messing with someone he shouldn’t have been messing with before he died.”

 Guests have often complained about loud footsteps and a noise some describe as the “shuffling of paper.”
 Coleman admits.
 “We’ve had people say they have heard loud footsteps.
 Now, the halls of the hotel are carpet, so you would have to stomp to hear what they say they hear, sort of a shoe on wooden floor sound.”